Microgynon 30

 -

 Each tablet contains the active ingredients progestogen (levonorgestrel) and oestrogen (ethinylestradiol).
-Microgynon 30 ingredients also includes lactose and sucrose, which may not be suitable if you have an intolerance to some sugars.
+Microgynon 30 ingredients also include lactose and sucrose, which may not be suitable if you have an intolerance to some sugars.

 The other ingredients in the tablets are: